Someone mailed Robin Vos dog waste, opponent drops out of race due to 'personal attacks'

 He continued, “I feel it is the best course of action for my family for me to step aside today, before things get worse.”
 The statement did not say from whom the “ugly and personal attacks” came.

-Vos has dealt with criticism since being elected in 2004, and that’s only ramped up since becoming the face of Republicans in the Wisconsin Assembly.
+Vos has dealt with criticism since being elected to the Assembly in 2004, and that’s only ramped up since becoming the face of Republicans in the Wisconsin Assembly.
 But the dog poop that arrived in the mail on Thursday stood out.

 “We can respectfully disagree.
 We can argue.
 We can even yell on occasion.
 But if yelling, swearing, accusing others is your go to response, you need to seriously think about your anger and how to resolve that issue,” Vos said in a Facebook post with a picture of the canine feces inside an envelope.
 “Can we just get back to debating the issues civilly and stop the name calling?”